Planning Your Distribution Strategy

 Critical insight: Portals eliminate the need for creating user accounts, configuring permissions, training external users, and managing account lifecycles for external parties.
 They're simpler, more secure, and provide better tracking than platform access.

-Platform Access: Internal Sharing Only
+Platform Access: Full Internal Collaboration

 Best for: